Outstanding

 In state court cases, most often the police see a crime or are called about a crime.
 They respond, make an arrest, and then have to investigate.

 That's not what normally happens in federal court.
-When the External link opens in new tab or windowfederal government begins investigating you, you will likely not even be aware of it for weeks, months, or even longer.
+When the federal government begins investigating you, you will likely not even be aware of it for weeks, months, or even longer.
 I have seen FBI cases take years to develop.

 They may have already drafted court orders for wiretaps or GPS monitoring; they may have helped debrief cooperating sources; they may have obtained and reviewed financial records or communication records such as the contents of webmail accounts, cellphone location data or social media accounts.